 Wickr Pro users can choose among four pricing tiers: Basic, Silver, Gold, and Platinum.
 The Silver, Gold, and Platinum tiers are all geared toward businesses and large teams.

-The Basic tier could be of particular interest for people interested in Wickr Me.
+The Basic tier could be of particular interest to people interested in Wickr Me.
 You have to log in to Wickr Pro Basic with an email address, but you gain access to Pro-level features like secure video calling and a secure workspace for teams of up to 30 people.

 If chatting is all you want to do, Wickr Me is the obvious answer.
 But if you need a secure workspace, or plan to use Wickr in a team situation, the free Wickr Pro Basic option might be exactly what you need.